Sunij225/pclubsecytask/editorial.md

 # sort-usinghcf
 ## Tutorial
-In this question, you have to go at each prime indices and check that their positive integer multiple indices contains a number which is divisible by that prime number or contains a number whose lowest prime divisor is less than or equal to n/(prime number whose indices is a multiple of).
+In this question, you have to go at each indices and check whether the number present at that index is divisible by lowest prime divisor or the lowest prime divisor of the number is less than or equal to n/(lowest prime number of the index).